tct-neurips-2026/tct-crisis-detection/README.md

 ## Overview

 Standard sequential models are trained on complete sessions but deployed on partial prefixes — a systematic mismatch that causes catastrophic performance collapse at early turns.
 This repository provides code to reproduce all experiments from the paper.

-**Key finding:** A 3B LLM trained on complete counseling sessions collapses to AUC = 0.602 at five turns — worse than a simple GRU (0.684).
-The fix is a single line: sample `t ~ Uniform(1, T)` at each training step.
-TCT recovers 97% of the exhaustive prefix augmentation (DA-GRU) upper bound at 1/47 the data cost.
+**Key finding:** A 3B LLM trained on complete counseling sessions collapses to
+AUC = 0.602 at five turns — worse than a simple GRU (0.684).
+The fix is a single
+line: sample `t ~ Uniform(1, T)` at each training step.
+TCT's efficiency relative to exhaustive prefix augmentation is
+architecture-dependent: for sequential
+encoders (GRU), TCT recovers 97% of the
+DA-GRU upper bound at 1/47 the data cost;
+for attention-based encoders (BERT), exhaustive coverage provides substantially larger gains (DA-BERT: 0.912 vs.
+TCT-BERT: 0.737 at T=5).

 ---